alstat/ALUES/README.md

     * role: supervisor and domain expert on agriculture, and provider of all the necessary articles
 <br><br>
 3. Bui Tan Yen
-    * role: developer of the LUSET, which is the basis of ALUES
+    * role: LUSET main developer, which is the basis of ALUES